Haw Par Villa, the Cat Cafe, haunted houses and more

 Cat Café

 This giant sculpture of a floating baby was created by the internationally recognised artist Marc Quinn and was donated to the Gardens for permanent display.
 It’s a recreation of the artist’s infant son.
-Why not?
+Why not, for a unique photo opportunity?

 Syonan Jinja shrine